 This representation relates to the above application for a new premises licence.
-The application is for a new premises licence for a premises identified as The Raffles Apartments, a block of serviced apartments attached to and associated with the Raffles Hotel in the former Old War Office.
+The application is for a new premises licence for a premises identified as the Rooftop Restaurant and Bar which is located on the rooftop at sixth floor level of Raffles Hotel in the former Old War Office.

-the Old War Office ("OWO") and particularly, is as the ever-growing rooftop bar that forms part of the OWO development; however, we are making Representations in relation to all 7 of the Applications for new Premises Licences in the Old War Office development, that have been made simultaneously.
+Old War Office ("OWO") and is on the same street as the ever-growing rooftop bar that forms part of the OWO development; however, we are making Representations in relation to all 7 of the Applications for new Premises Licences in the Old War Office development, that have been made simultaneously.